-The province is investing in Ontario's first Virtual Action Centre, an online counselling and training portal, to support laid off and unemployed hospitality workers, and is helping apprentices by providing grants to

-- The government is providing an Ontario Tools Grant of \$2.5 million in 2020-21 and \$7.5 million in 2021-22 and ongoing. - o This will help new eligible apprentices purchase the equipment they need to start their careers.
+- The province is investing in Ontario's first Virtual Action Centre, an online counselling and training portal, to support laid off and unemployed hospitality workers, and is helping apprentices by providing grants to purchase tools, protective equipment and clothing for their trade, along with forgiving previous loans to purchase tools. - The government is providing an Ontario Tools Grant of \$2.5 million in 2020-21 and \$7.5 million in 2021-22 and ongoing. - o This will help new eligible apprentices purchase the equipment they need to start their careers.
 The funding amounts will be distributed as follows: - i. \$1,000 for those in motive power sector trades; - ii. \$600 for those in construction and industrial sector trades; - iii. \$400 for those in service sector trades. - o To be eligible for the new grant, apprentices must have: - i. completed level 1 training on or after April 1, 2020; - ii. an active registered training agreement; and - iii. been registered as an apprentice for at least 12 months. - The government is also forgiving more than \$10 million in outstanding loans owed by apprentices for tool purchases made at the beginning of their careers. - The Loans for Tools Program allowed thousands of new apprentices to buy tools, equipment, clothing, manuals and code books required for their trade.
 About 19,000 apprentices who participated in the program owed, on average, \$495. - The government is also investing nearly \$2 million to open a Virtual Action Centre in partnership with UNITE HERE Local 75. - This virtual job training resource will provide up to 7,000 unemployed workers in the hospitality sector with access to a wide range of services and supports online and over the phone.

 - Online Trades Hub

 - Employment Ontario

 - Skilled trades and apprenticeship system changes

-- Job Bank

-- Sector specific business guidelines
+- Job Bank - Sector specific business guidelines

-180. May 19th (Update) - Learning During COVID-19 Outbreak: Currently Active
+182. May 19th (Update) - Learning During COVID-19 Outbreak: Currently Active